mjza/mra-auth/policy_generator/README.md

 ## Run the program

 1. Run `python convertor.py` to generate `policy.csv` file.
-2. Move the `policy.csv` to './config' folder.
+2. Move the `policy.csv` to './src/config' folder if it does not copied there.